ansh1004-hub/CodeAlpha_Car-Price-Prediction-with-Machine-Learning/README.md

 You can use the trained lass_reg_model (or lin_reg_model) to predict the selling price of a new car.
 Ensure the input data is a NumPy array with 7 features in the correct order: Year, Present_Price, Driven_kms, Fuel_Type (0=Petrol, 1=Diesel, 2=CNG), Selling_type (0=Dealer, 1=Individual), Transmission (0=Manual, 1=Automatic), Owner.

 import numpy as np

-# Example new car data: 2018 model, Present Price 7.5 Lakhs, Driven 30000 kms, Petrol, Dealer, Manual, 0 owners
-new_car_data = np.array([[2018, 7.5, 30000, 0, 0, 0, 0]])
+Example new car data :  2018 model, Present Price 7.5 Lakhs, Driven 30000 kms, Petrol, Dealer, Manual, 0 owners new_car_data = np.array([[2018, 7.5, 30000, 0, 0, 0, 0]])

-# Using the Lasso Regression model for prediction
-predicted_price = lass_reg_model.predict(new_car_data)
-print(f"Predicted Selling Price using Lasso Regression: {predicted_price[0]:.2f} Lakhs")
+Using the Lasso Regression model for prediction predicted_price = lass_reg_model.predict(new_car_data) print(f"Predicted Selling Price using Lasso Regression: {predicted_price[0]:.2f} Lakhs")